-Early Warning Signs & Symptoms of Autism in Kids - Comm Difficulties, Inflexibility
+Early Warning of Autism in Kids - Comm Difficulties, Inflexibility

 Autism is a developmental disability that can have significant implications on a child’s ability to function and interact with the world around him.

-The three main areas affected are speech or communication, social skills and behavior.
+The three main areas affected are speech or communication, social skills, and behavior.
 Children with autism do not necessarily look different but may be impaired in their speech, behavior, learning, and the way they perceive the world around them.
 However, he/she may have unusually developed skills in other areas, such as drawing, music, solving math problems or memorizing facts.
-Know more about autism disorder causes, diagnosis & treatment advice etc.
+[Know more: Autism Disorder Causes, Diagnosis & Treatment Advice, etc.]

 However, there are certain developmental warning signs that you can look for.
 They are:

 - By 6 months: No big smiles or other warm, joyful expressions

 - By 9 months: No back-and-forth sharing of sounds, smiles, or other facial expressions

 - By 12 months: Lack of response to name

 - By 12 months: No babbling or “baby talk”

 - By 12 months: No back-and-forth gestures such as pointing, showing, reaching, or waving